MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Scopes.md

 foo
 ```

-The module declares the variable `$a` in the module scope then The function
+The module declares the variable `$a` in the module scope then the function
 **foo** outputs the value of the variable in both scopes.

 ```Output